johnshearing/PrivateKeyVault/README.md

 <hr>

 This is the fully open source documentation of the physical build and all the software.
-Disk images are forthcoming but you don't need them.
-You can build from scratch using these instructions.

 [CorelDraw files are included for laser cutting the case](https://github.com/johnshearing/PrivateKeyVault/tree/master/LaserCutterFiles)
 You don't need the transparent case for your PrivateKeyVault, but it's nice and it solves a lot of problems.